-His original libretto BETWEEN WORLDS was produced to critical acclaim at the Barbican in 2015, by the English National Opera in collaboration with composer Tansy Davies.
-He is working on a new project with her for the London Sinfonietta and tenor Mark Padmore.
+His original libretto BETWEEN WORLDS (ENO) was produced to critical acclaim at the Barbican in 2015, directed by Deborah Warner, in collaboration with composer Tansy Davies, with whom he also wrote CAVE (2018) for the London Sinfonietta and tenor Mark Padmore.
 His libretto EARTH SONG for composer Rachel Portman, was premiered in 2019 and broadcast on Radio 3.

-Nick adapted TO REACH THE CLOUDS by Philipe Petite, an account of his 1974 high-wire walk between the Twin Towers, for Giles Croft at Nottingham Playhouse in June 2006.
+Nick adapted TO REACH THE CLOUDS by Philipe Petite, an account of his 1974 high-wire walk between the Twin Towers, for Giles Croft at Nottingham Playhouse.
 He has also written a stage adaptation of Anna Funder’s prize-winning STASILAND.
-His one-hour play for young people, SUCCESS, was commissioned by the National’s Connections project, and performed at the Olivier Theatre.
+His one-hour play for young people, SUCCESS, was commissioned by the National’s Connections project, and performed at the Olivier Theatre and around the country.

 © Copyright The Agency (London) Ltd.